cysouw/diathesis/text/c01_introduction.md

 ## Voice {#sec:intro-voice}

-### Formal marking of diathesis

-The actual linguistic marking of a diathesis, for example by verbal morphology or auxiliaries, is called ~~grammatical voice~~ [following @zuniga2019: 4].
+The formal linguistic marking of a diathesis, for example by verbal morphology or auxiliaries, is called ~~grammatical voice~~ [following @zuniga2019: 4].
 The different kinds of grammatical voice in German are the basic organisational framework of this book.
 Each chapter discusses a specific kind of grammatical voice, listing all diatheses using that marking.
 The nine main chapters can be grouped into four kinds of grammatical voices:

 - zero-marked 'covert' diatheses (Chapters [-@sec:case; -@sec:prepositions])
 - diatheses marked by reflexive pronouns (Chapter [-@sec:reflexive])